B1G deal: Big Ten lands $7 billion, NFL-style TV contracts - WHIZ News

 The Big Ten’s alignment with three traditional networks shows that while streaming might be the future, linear television is not dead.

 “It may be dying in certain aspects.
 You could say things like scripted dramas.
 Sitcoms.
-But for sports and news, it’s never been stronger,” retired former president Fox Sports Network Bob Thompson said.
+But for sports and news, it’s never been stronger,” Thompson said.

 “The conferences or leagues are a little reticent to make that big of a jump from the wide, wide distribution of broadcast television,” he added.
 “Now you’re going to jump to the streaming service, which in the big scheme of things, the numbers are still relatively small in terms of how many people watch and use them.”